ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Applications

-\textbf{Experimental Results on Imitation Learning.} For each of the four articulated object manipulation tasks, we trained the ACT and DP models using three distinct dataset combinations. \textbf{1) Real-Only (RO)}: We only used the 100 successful real-world trajectories. \textbf{2) Sim-Only (SO)}: We only used the 100 successful simulation trajectories. \textbf{3) Real-Sim-Mixed (RSM)}: We used the 200 successful trajectories in total from the real-world setting and simulation.
-For each experiment, we trained ACT and DP with 50k gradient descent iterations and evaluated the final checkpoints with 10 rollouts to calculate the success rates for the tasks.
+\textbf{Experimental Results on Imitation Learning.} For each of the four articulated-object manipulation tasks, we trained ACT and DP under the following dataset settings: \textbf{(1) Real-Only (RO)}: 100 real-world trajectories; \textbf{(2) Sim-Only (SO)}: 100 simulated trajectories; \textbf{(3) Real–Sim–Mixed (RSM100+10/20/50/100)}: 100 real-world + {10, 20, 50, 100} simulated trajectories.
+For each experiment, we trained ACT and DP for 50k gradient descent iterations with three different random seeds, and evaluated the final checkpoint from each run with 60 rollouts to compute per-task success rates.